Max Cady: Differences between the films

 Significant differences are seen between the way in which Cady is portrayed in the original film and the remake.
-(De Niro's portrayal takes influences both from Mitchum's Cady and his equally iconic villain Harry Powel from The Night of the Hunter.)
 Mitchum's characterization is that of a sleazy, degenerate con artist, while De Niro's is of a homicidal sociopath, who viciously attacks everything and everyone Bowden holds dear (he even beats, mutilates and rapes a woman who is in love with Bowden).
 The remake also sheds some light on Cady's background, revealing he grew up in a rural Pentecostal family who handled snakes and drank strychnine to achieve religious ecstasy.

 Also, many differences occur in the films' portrayals of Cady and Bowden's relationship.
 In the first film, Bowden merely testified against Cady in court.
-In the remake, Bowden was Cady's attorney who deliberately suppressed evidence that may have lightened Cady's sentence or granted him an acquittal.
+In the remake, Bowden was Cady's attorney who deliberately suppressed evidence that may have lightened the then-illiterate Cady's sentence or granted him an acquittal.
 Most notably, Cady's fate differs in the two films.
 In the 1962 version, Bowden manages to grab his revolver and shoot Cady in the shoulder during a fight between the two men.
 Rather than finish him off, Bowden spares Cady so he will be forced to spend the rest of his life in jail.

 In the remake, Bowden is able to handcuff Cady's ankle to a railing in the houseboat before it hits submerged rocks and begins to break apart.
 The two exchange blows with rocks, and Bowden savagely attempts to bring a large rock down on Cady's head.
-Before he can do so, though, Cady is washed out into the river, still cuffed to part of the houseboat, madly crying out and speaking in tongues, and Bowden then watches as Cady is pulled to the bottom of the river and drowns.
+Before he can do so, though, Cady is washed out into the river, still cuffed to part of the houseboat, madly crying out, speaking in tongues, screaming the hymn "On Jordan's Stormy Banks I Stand".
+Bowden then watches as Cady gives him one final glare before being pulled to the bottom of the river to drown.